-Fox 8’s Tracy McCool has shared heartbreaking news about her husband John Cook’s health, and fans of the Fox 8 news anchor have been sending prayers through social media.
-She wrote in a lengthy comment that John has stage 4 cancer and that they only found out about it in October of this year.
-Here’s what you need to know about who John Cook is.
+Last December, Fox 8’s Tracy McCool shared heartbreaking news about her husband John Cook’s health and fans of the Ohio news anchor have been sending prayers through social media ever since.
+She wrote in a lengthy post that John has stage 4 colon cancer and that they only found out about it in October of 2018.
+Here’s what you need to know about John Cook and some updates on his prognosis.

-Fans and friends of Cleveland’s own Tracy McCool sent thoughts and prayers to her family as they try to be strong for each other.
-McCool’s husband John Cook has stage 4 colon cancer, and the doctors at the Cleveland Clinic’s Taussig Cancer Center think he has had it for a long time.
-Because of the healthy and fit lifestyle Cook leads, the news has come as a shock to many.
+Fans and friends of Cleveland’s own Tracy McCool continue to send thoughts and prayers to her family as they try to be strong for each other.
+McCool’s husband John Cook is battling stage 4 colon cancer, and the doctors at the Cleveland Clinic’s Taussig Cancer Center think he has had it for a long time.
+Because of the healthy and fit lifestyle Cook leads, the news came as a shock to many.

 Who Is John Cook?

 John Cook is an MMA training center owner.
 He started a career in the fitness business back in 1997 when he opened Evolve Performance-Fitness.
 And in 2008, he began to Evolve MMA, which trains martial arts aficionados as well as those looking to get fit.

 I might be the only smiling but everyone’s having a blast at Evolve!

 John Cook and Tracy McCool have been together since high school when they both attended Copley High School in Ohio.
 He hails from Akron, Ohio, but currently lives in Medina, Ohio with his family.

 The couple got married on December 21, 2002, and share two children, Cassidy and Carter.

 Cook, who is in his 40s now, is a motivator, firearms specialist, athletic trainer, and well-versed in submission grappling.